VisualDNA/css-style-guide/README.md

     	…
     }
     ```
+  - Include a single space after the colon of a declaration.
+    ``` SCSS
+    // Bad
+    span { font-size:12px; }

+    // Good
+    span { font-size: 12px; }
+    ```

-- Don't spare on bites: use full hexadecimal color, declare specifically measures, ect.
+- Don't spare on bites: use full hexadecimal color, declare specifically measures, use leading “0”s in values, ect.
 In this way you increase readability and expecially reduce the cognitive load
     ``` SCSS
     // Not bad, but require an extra cognitive effort to be interpreted .text { color: #000; }